deka27/the-cat-accountant/README.md

 ## To run the app
 1. Clone the repository to local
 2. If you are working in VS code, split the terminal (hopefully you are in the working directory).
 If you are working with terminal(mac) or cmd(windows), you will have to run the next steps individually in the respective folders. (just work in VS code, life is much simpler 😼)
-3. Change directory to client and run `npm i / npm install` (This will install all dependencies marked in the package.json)
+3. Change directory to client and run `npm i` or `npm install` (This will install all dependencies marked in the package.json)
-4. Change directory to server and run `npm i / npm install` (This will install all dependencies marked in the package.json)
+4. Change directory to server and run `npm i` or `npm install` (This will install all dependencies marked in the package.json)
 5. In Client, run `npm start`
 6. In Server, create environment variables in `.env`